"The research landscape is rapidly changing"

 Content type: Page

 CEPEL operates within the scientific fields of political science and sociology.
 The Public Health sector has gradually expanded, particularly through unsolicited requests from hospital practitioners seeking to focus their scientific work on the humanities and social sciences.
-CEPEL’s evolution aligns with the scientific strategies of its sponsoring institutions (UM) and addresses themes specific to the Montpellier site (feeding – caring – protecting), while maintaining its historical expertise in the fields of public policy and comparative studies.
-Label: Joint Research Unit Research UMR)Main Sponsors: CNRS, UMPResearch Cluster: Social Sciences – SSOCDoctoral School: Law and Political ScienceHAL Portal: the unit’s publications WEBSITE
+CEPEL’s evolution is aligned with the scientific strategies of its sponsoring institutions (UM) and fits within the themes specific to the Montpellier campus (feeding—caring—protecting), while maintaining its historical expertise in the fields of public policy and comparative studies.
+Designation: Joint Research Unit Research UMR)Primary Sponsors: CNRS, UMPResearch Cluster: Social Sciences – SSOCDoctoral School: Law and Political ScienceHAL Portal: the unit’s publications WEBSITE

 Center for Business Law (CDE)